 A levy may be transmitted to BFS without issuing a Final Notice if you or your predecessor is a Federal contractor.
 The Small Business Jobs Act of 2010 amended IRC Section 6330(f) and permits the IRS to issue such a levy.
 We will send you a post levy notice, Notice of Levy and Notice of Your Right to a Hearing, CP 90C or CP 297C.

 From that point on, BFS may reduce any federal payments subject to the levy by 15 percent, or the exact amount of tax owed if it is less than 15 percent of the payment.
+In 2017, we began the process of levying 15 percent of Military retirement payments.
 Some contract/vendor payments, however, will be reduced by 100 percent, or the exact amount of tax owed.
 For the Center for Medicare and Medicaid Services (CMS), we increased the amount of the federal payment levy for Medicare Providers from 15 percent to 30 percent, or the exact amount of the tax owed if it is less than the 30 percent of the payment.
 The increase was due to the Achieving A Better Life Experience (ABLE) Act of 2014, Provision 209.
 The Medicare Access and CHIP Reauthorization Act of 2015 increased the amount of the federal payment levy for Medicare Providers from 30% to 100%.
 The 100% levy was implemented for the FPLP October 23, 2015.
 The levy is continuous until your overdue taxes are paid in full, or other arrangements are made to satisfy the debt.
 Each time your federal payment is levied, BFS will send you a letter of explanation, including information on which federal payment was levied, and advise you to contact us for resolution.

 Contact us toll-free at 1-800-829-7650 or 1-800-829-3903 to resolve the issue by paying the tax bill, entering into an installment agreement, or proposing an Offer in Compromise.
 Please do not contact the BFS, OPM, SSA, or any other federal agency.
 See Topic 202, What to Do if You Can't Pay Your Tax, and Topic 204, Offers In Compromise, for additional information.